 Pumpkin Pie Sugar CookiesJump to Recipe

-The results are a cookie that takes a little more patience, for sure, but it’s hands down one of the best cookies I’ve made.
+The result is a true pumpkin pie sugar cookie that takes a little more patience, for sure, but it’s hands down one of the best cookies I’ve made.
 The pumpkin flavor is excellent and the thin layer of pumpkin pie filling in a cookie keeps the cookie perfectly moist, even if it sits for a few days.

 I still like to add a layer of royal icing to the cookies just for appearance and to really give the cookies a pumpkin pie look.
 If you wanted to simplify the cookies though, you